Karilli/CVRP-solver/README.md

 > Checkout LARGE_CONFIGS and SMALL_CONFIGS for other performent configurations.
 > Try runnig a few solver instances in parallel.

-# Ideas for future
+# Ideas for future (my TODO list)
-* learn neural network as destroy/repair heuristic
+* learn neural network as destroy/repair heuristic (and maybe for initial solution)
 * repair heuristic, that does not take into a count the second route to depot (easier creation of new routes)
 * start with random subset of locations, optimize it, iteratively add a few random locations
   * dont start with random subset, but with locations nearest to depot